 Easily distracted by the places she visited and the people she met along the way, Maruska's well laid travel plans soon began to unravel.
 In this way she hitched to Namibia, a name and country completely new to her.
 She loved it immediately and decided to stay.
 She worked in bars, designed flyers, managed backpacker hostels and camps – anything to prolong her time in Africa – before taking a job as a travel consultant.

 Seven years later Maruska decided to return to the UK where she joined the Expert Africa team.
 She maintains her close connection with Namibia whilst building on her knowledge of other southern African countries such as Botswana, Zambia and Tanzania.
-In 2009, Maruska returned to New Zealand to live and set up a satellite office for Expert Africa in Hastings.
+In 2009, Maruska returned to New Zealand to live and set up a satellite office for Expert Africa in Blenheim.
 She remains an integral part of the team and continues to arrange holidays for our travellers, just from a desk half-way around the world!

 Gwynneth Bezuidenhout | Namibia specialist